MartinHjelmare/ZEN-Blue-OAD-Workshop/README.rst

 Acknowledgements
 ----------------
-*   The ZEN Research & Developemt Team
+*   The ZEN Software Developemt Team
+*   The Python Community
+*   The BioFormats Team

 References
 ----------